-.breathe is a four-session programme aimed at the school ‘transition’ years, ages 9-14.
+.breathe is a four-session programme aimed at the 'transition’ years, ages 9-14.

-'As part of this, .breathe offers an opportunity for both the teacher and students to ‘dip their toes in mindfulness’, exploring the ways in which this might support them through the highs and lows of adolescent life.'
+It offers an opportunity for students to ‘dip their toes in mindfulness’, exploring the ways in which this might support them through the highs and lows of adolescent life.'
 (MiSP)

 The Mindfulness in Schools Projects’ Paws b curriculum is a classroom-based mindfulness curriculum for 7-11-year olds.